lucasvtiradentes/linux_reminder/docs/CONTRIBUTING.md

    - adding better docs;
    - adding more flag options.

-3. Test if `gcal-sync` is working properly, by:
+3. Test if `linux_reminder` is working properly, by:

    ```sh
    npm run test